zakarynichols/node-19-typescript/README.md

 # Node v19.0.0 and TypeScript w/Live Reload

 A minimal boilerplate example demonstrating Node utilizing ECMAScript modules with TypeScript.
-Tests are written in ESNext and compiled to CommonJS to satisfy Jest.
+Tests are written in ESNext and compiled to modules then ran in experimental vm-modules mode.

 Take note of `"type": "module"` in the `package.json`.
-Jest will _not_ be able to interpret these files in module format.
-Emit them in a seprate test folder in CommonJS and then run them.

-Everything else in the repository utilizes ECMAScript modules during development and production.
+Jest will be able to interpret compiled ESNext code as long as the experimental vm-module flag is used.

 # Development